MLSemester 8

 2.3 How to Represent a Dataset

-• Each row = one data point (one example / observation).
+• Each row represents a single instance or data point (one example / observation / sample).

 Example Dataset (5 students, 3 subjects):